Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Origination and other fees.
 Depending on the lender and your credit profile, you may be charged an origination fee from 0.05% to 10% on your loan.
 The lender may also charge prepayment penalties, late fees and monthly administrative fees, so be sure to check.

-• Funding times.
+• Funding time.
 While you may be able to get a term loan in just a couple of days from an online lender, SBA loans can take one to two months to fund.
 If you need funds right away, some options may work better, including short-term loans.

 • Customer support options.
 Many lenders have loan officers who can answer your questions and support you throughout the application process.
-You may discover loans that you didn’t know about — but could be better for your situation.
+You may discover loans you didn’t know about but could be better for your situation.

 • Customer reviews.
 Customer reviews on sites like Trustpilot and the Better Business Bureau (BBB) website are a great place to learn about past customers’ experiences with a particular lender.